PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   To match domain names exactly, see :func:`QNameSetRule`.

+  Since 1.9.0, this rule can also be used via the alias :func:`QNameSuffixRule`.

   :param SuffixMatchNode smn: A string, list of strings, or a :class:`SuffixMatchNode` to match on
   :param bool quiet: Do not display the list of matched domains in Rules.
 Default is false.